rapid explosive detection from up to 20 meters away

 One of the greatest threats to troops in the field today are improvised explosive devices (IEDs).
 Most methods currently used to protect against these devices rely on mechanical or directed energy detonation.
 The US armed forces have expressed a strong interest in technologies that can detect these devices ahead of a moving convoy and alert troops of their location.
 A functional solution must be portable, reliable and extremely sensitive at a large standoff distance.

 portable, powerful, and reliable

-Neutron-based explosive detection technologies have been fielded in the past.
-However, due to relatively weak neutron source strength, detection standoff distance has been limited to less than one meter.
-Because the Phoenix neutron source generates more than 1,000 times more neutrons than other off-the-shelf technologies, it is capable of detecting explosives rapidly from much greater standoff distances (greater than 20 m).
+Neutron-based explosive detection technologies have been fielded in the past, however, due to relatively weak neutron source strength, detection standoff distance has been limited to less than one meter.
+The Phoenix neutron source generates more than 1,000 times more neutrons than other off-the-shelf nuclear technologies, it is capable of detecting explosives rapidly from much greater standoff distances (greater than 20 m).
 This explosives detection system has the potential to save thousands of lives of both warfighters and civilians every year.